Background

 The Future

-CFAO Motors Limited (formally Toyota Malawi Limited) vision has evolved over the years and our current vision is “to be the partner of choice in Malawi and lead the way in mobility and empowering the communities and people who work for us as well as those we work for.
+CFAO Mobility Malawi Limited (formally Toyota Malawi Limited) vision has evolved over the years and our current vision is “to be the partner of choice in Malawi and lead the way in mobility and empowering the communities and people who work for us as well as those we work for.
 Through our commitment to innovation, safety and respect for the environment we will always delight our customers and exceed their expectations.”

 We are strongly committed to the aspirations of our vision, mission and values to ensure that we create value and wealth for all our stakeholders.